Carmakers curb European production as coronavirus hits

 Last week, luxury carmaker Ferrari (RACE.MI) said it was closing its two plants until March 27, citing an emerging shortage of parts.

-Premium brakes maker Brembo (BRBI.MI), whose clients include Maserati, said it would temporarily close its four Italian plants this week.
+Premium brakes maker Brembo (BRBI.MI), whose clients include FCA’s Maserati brand, said it would temporarily close its four Italian plants this week.

 Unions at the Czech car factories of Volkswagen’s Skoda Auto and Hyundai Motor Co (005380.KS) have called for a 14-day quarantine for employees, which would halt production for that time, news agency CTK reported on Monday.

-Reporting by Valentina Za; Editing by Mark Potter and Jan Harvey
+Reporting by Valentina Za in Italy, Joern Poltz in Munich and Jan Schwartz in Hamburg; Writing by Edward Taylor Editing by Mark Potter and Jan Harvey